 In technical terms, the Surface Duo sports two 5.6-inch screens, which fold out to a total of 11.2 inches.
 The resolution, meanwhile, was rumored to be 1,350 x 1,800 on each of the two displays.
 This hasn’t been confirmed, but if true, it would give the displays a pixel density of around 401 pixels per inch.

 It all comes with no sacrifice to heft, as Microsoft also mentioned that Duo is just 0.19 inches thick.
 There are, however, thick bezels around the top of the device, so don’t expect this to be like the bezel-less Samsung Galaxy phones.

-Finally, there is a need to address the cameras and other ports on the device.
+Finally, there is a need to address the other ports on the device.
 Not much is official in this area, but prototype versions of the Surface Duo have a fingerprint reader on the side of the device, as well as a USB-C port.
 There was no headphone jack, however.

-The apps and software experience
+The app and software experience

 The Duo uses Google’s Android 10 operating system, with a custom skin and dock or lock screen provided by the Microsoft Launcher app.

 Here’s where the two screens and the hinge come into play.
 Microsoft touts that this functionality has many benefits in portability and getting work done on the go.
 You’ll be able to stack apps side by side, drag apps from one screen to the next, and span them across the screen and the hinge.
 We saw most of this in action with an emulator and the Surface Duo SDK, released by Microsoft in February 2020.

 The hinge allows it to be folded over into four different modes, just like a modern Windows 2-in-1.
 The first of these is “extended canvas,” where apps span across the hinge.
 The second is “two page,” where apps can be opened side by side.
 There’s also the “dual,” and “companion pane” modes where you’ll be able to open the Android home screen and app pane side by side, to pick your apps.